Spouse or Partner Employment Support

 - Connect with Upper Midwest Higher Education Recruitment Consortium

-- U of M Employment
+- Support navigating employment at the U of M

 Upper Midwest Higher Education Recruitment Consortium

 The University of Minnesota is a member of the Upper Midwest Higher Education Recruitment Consortium (UMW HERC).
 This consortium is made up of more than 50 institutions in the Upper Midwest that work together to support dual-career and diversity hiring.

 You can search HERC’s job board that lists open faculty and staff jobs at all of its member institutions.